Sheoo Mewalal: Pre-partition

+Post-partition

 Playing for the India national team, Mewalal's first major tournament was the 1948 Summer Olympics in London.
 As part of the preparation for Olympics, he went to Europe with the national team in July, that won matches against English teams like Pinner F.C., Hayes F.C. and Alexandra Park FC.
 In the Olympics, Indian team managed by Balaidas Chatterjee, went down 1–2 to France.
 Following the Olympics, the Talimeren Ao led team played exhibition games, winning a game against the Dutch club AFC Ajax 5–1.
 He emerged as the top scorer in these games.
 Mewalal became part of the prominent Indian team during the "golden era" of Indian football, managed by Hyderabad City Police head coach Syed Abdul Rahim, became one of the best teams in Asia.

 In March 1951, at the inaugural 1951 Asian Games in New Delhi, he finished as the top scorer with four goals, with India winning the gold medal.
 Mewalal and his team defeated Iran 1–0 in the gold medal match to gain their first trophy.
 He was also a part of the team that competed at the 1952 Summer Olympics in Helsinki.
 He was also part of the national team that toured to several European countries in the late 1940s and played against teams like Denmark, Austria, Switzerland, in which he netted six goals.
 He later participated in the team's tours of Bangladesh, Afghanistan, Myanmar, and Thailand during the 1950s.

-Mewalel was the first player after independence to score a hat-trick for India in a 4–0 victory over Burma in the 1952 Asian Quadrangular Football Tournament.
+In 1952, Mewalel represented the India football team at the 1952 Asian Quadrangular Football Tournament, where he found the net twice against Ceylon.
+In the following match, he became first player after independence to score a hat-trick for India in a 4–0 victory over Burma.
+Finishing the campaign as the top goal-scorer with four goals.
+He was also selected for the 1955 Asian Quadrangular Football Tournament, where he scored a goal against Ceylon in a 4–3 victory.